stolarczyk/metaboLITE/docs/_docs/Linux.md

 permalink: /docs/Linux/
 ---

-# Installation - Docker container<a name="Installation"></a>
-The most reliable, safest and **easiest installation approach** is to use the [Docker](https://www.docker.com/what-docker) platform due to its intrisic characterisitics.
-In order to do it user needs to run the pre-built Docker image (provided in the official Docker [repository](https://hub.docker.com/r/mstolarczyk/toyconapp/)).
+# Installation - Docker containerThe most reliable, safest and **easiest installation approach** is to use the [Docker](https://www.docker.com/what-docker) platform due to its intrisic characterisitics.
+In order to do it user needs to run the pre-built Docker image (provided in the official Docker [repository](https://hub.docker.com/r/mstolarczyk/shinyapp/)).

-#### 1. Install the Docker CE (community edition) software on your machine
+## 1. Install the Docker CE (community edition) software on your machine

 The installation instructions can be found on the [Docker website](https://docs.docker.com/install/):